-English dancer Nicol Edmonds is a First Artist of The Royal Ballet.
-He joined the Company in 2012 from Finnish National Ballet, and was promoted to First Artist in 2014.
+English dancer Nicol Edmonds is a Soloist of The Royal Ballet.
+He joined the Company in 2012 from Finnish National Ballet, and was promoted to First Artist in 2014 and to Soloist in 2015.

 Edmonds was born in South Devon and trained at the Elmhurst School for Dance.
 He graduated into Finnish National Ballet in 2010, where his repertory included Benvolio (Romeo and Juliet) and the title role in The Nutcracker.